Victoria Webb

 My approach is warm, non-judgmental and trauma-informed.
 I’ll meet you exactly where you are—with compassion, curiosity, and respect.
 I’ll walk alongside you as you reconnect with your sense of safety, identity, and hope.

-I work integratively, drawing from a range of therapeutic models including person-centred, CBT and somatic-based approaches.
+I work integratively, drawing from a range of therapeutic models including person-centred, EMDR, CBT and somatic-based approaches.
 This means I tailor our work to your unique needs, at a pace that feels manageable for you.

 If you’re feeling on edge, overwhelmed, or exhausted to the point of shutdown, I can help you make sense of these experiences and begin to reclaim your energy and emotional resilience.
 Therapy can offer the space to pause, reflect, and breathe again.